best budget beginner pool cues - recommended

 Joint and Shaft

 The industry standard 5/16 x 18 phenolic joint ensures a secure and stable connection between the shaft and the butt.
-The pro taper shaft, finished with a medium hard leather tip, offers excellent control and accuracy.
+The pro taper shaft, finished with a solid leather tip, offers excellent control and accuracy.
 The shaft’s diameter is 13 mm, which is an ideal size for new players.

 Furthermore, I have a variety of shafts that will fit the 5/16 x 18 joint, so you can try out different ones to see how they feel during a your lesson.
 Just ask!